-Most people who are injured at work in Fayetteville or other parts of Arkansas are entitled to workers’ compensation benefits.
+Most people who are injured at work in Fayetteville, Arkansas are entitled to Workers’ Compensation benefits.
 This is true regardless of what caused the employee’s injury to occur.
-However, the Arkansas workers’ compensation process can be confusing and difficult to navigate, especially while you are in recovery from a debilitating injury.
-Hiring an experienced Arkansas workers’ compensation attorney increases your chances of receiving full benefits.
+However, the Fayetteville Workers’ Compensation process can be confusing and difficult to navigate, especially while you are in recovery from a debilitating injury.
+Hiring an experienced Fayetteville AR Workers’ Compensation attorney increases your chances of receiving full benefits.

-Ken Kieklak, Attorney at Law has nearly 20 years of experience working with employers and their insurance companies to aggressively negotiate and litigate workers’ compensation claims in Arkansas.
-Ken Kieklak will work to protect your rights, and doesn’t get paid unless you do.
-To talk about your workplace injury claim in a free legal consultation with Ken Kieklak, call our law offices right away at (479) 439-1843.
+Ken Kieklak, Attorney at Law has nearly 20 years of experience working with employers and their insurance companies to aggressively negotiate and litigate Workers’ Compensation claims in Fayetteville.
+Ken Kieklak will work to protect your rights and doesn’t get paid unless you do.
+To talk about your workplace injury claim in a free legal consultation with Ken Kieklak, call our law offices right away at (479) 316-0438.

-The Arkansas workers’ compensation program is enforced and administered by the Arkansas Workers’ Compensation Commission (AWCC).
-The AWCC states that nearly every worker in Arkansas has workers’ compensation insurance, because businesses with three or more employees must carry insurance or be approved for self-insurance.
+The Workers’ Compensation program is enforced and administered by the Arkansas Workers’ Compensation Commission (AWCC).
+The AWCC states that nearly every worker in Fayetteville has Workers’ Compensation insurance, because businesses with three or more employees must carry insurance or be approved for self-insurance.

-While the vast majority of employees are covered, certain types of workers are not covered by the Arkansas program, because they receive workers’ compensation through the United States government or other sources instead.
+While the vast majority of employees are covered, certain types of workers are not covered by the program, because they receive Workers’ Compensation through the United States government or other sources instead.
 Types of workers who are not covered include:

 - Agricultural Workers